Next Generation Backscatter Communication: Systems, Techniques and Applications: Next Generation BackCom System and Network Architectures

 \subsection{BackCom Systems with Technology Conversion}

-To communicate with passive Tags embedded with different types of available commercialized devices, BackCom systems with technology conversion come into being.
+{To communicate with passive Tags embedded with different types of available commercialized devices, we envisage BackCom systems with technology conversion to become common place.}

-One technology conversion is to leverage a Bluetooth signal for BackCom between a Tag and a WiFi device~\cite{SIGCOMM16}, as illustrated in Fig.~\ref{fig:networks}(f).
-Consider a wearable-device network, which consists of an implanted BackCom sensor (i.e., a Tag), a Bluetooth watch, and a smart phone, which is a WiFi device.
-The Bluetooth watch adopts a \emph{Gaussian Frequency Shift Keying} (GFSK) method that encodes bits using two frequency tones.
-Hence, the watch emits a CW at either of these frequency tones.
-By leveraging such CW-like Bluetooth signals, the BackCom Tag would like to get its sensed e-health information collected by the smart phone through backscatter modulation.
+One technology conversion is to leverage a Bluetooth signal for BackCom between a Tag and a WiFi device~\cite{SIGCOMM16}, as illustrated in Fig.~\ref{fig:networks_6}. {Consider a wearable-device network, which consists of an implanted BackCom sensor (i.e., a Tag), a Bluetooth low energy (BLE) watch, and a smart phone, which is a WiFi device.
+Based on the BLE protocol, the Bluetooth watch can utilize one advertisement channel of the 2.4 GHz ISM band and adopt a {Gaussian Frequency Shift Keying} (GFSK) method that encodes bits using two frequency tones~\cite{SIGCOMM16}\footnote{ Note that a typical Bluetooth device uses frequency hopping technique across the $36$ \emph{data channels} spread across the $2.4$ GHz ISM band, and uses GFSK modulation on three \emph{advertisement channels}.}.} Hence, the watch emits a CW at either of these frequency tones.
+By leveraging such CW-like Bluetooth signals, the BackCom Tag can get its sensed e-health information collected by the smart phone through backscatter modulation.
 Although the Bluetooth CW frequency is usually different from WiFi, by adopting a FSK modulation through properly switching between different impedances, the BackCom Tag is able to shift the Bluetooth CW to the WiFi channel, hence achieving the BackCom with the smart phone.

-Next, consider a BackCom system for smart home applications, which consists of a WiFi \emph{access point} (AP) and a backscatter IoT sensor.
+Another technology conversion is to leverage WiFi.
+Consider a BackCom system for smart home applications, which consists of a WiFi {access point} (AP) and a backscatter IoT sensor.
 The AP transmits packets to the WiFi clients, such as laptops and smart phones, which is also received by the backscatter IoT sensor.
 Then the sensor is able to modulate its data on the unintended signal and backscatters the signal to the AP.
 The double modulated backscattered signal is used by the AP, which obtains the Tag's information by removing its own transmitted information.
 In this way, sensors can be powered by WiFi APs and also rely on them to access the Internet even in the presence of access by WiFi devices, thereby providing inter-connectivity of everything for smart homes.